 Tan, who had come out in college after moving to the U.S. from Malaysia, found himself wondering: Your family doesn't know you're dying?
 They don't know you're gay?
 Both?
 He was haunted by these questions, and they stayed with him as he pursued his dream of becoming a filmmaker.
-The end result is 1985, a minimalist drama that shows Thursday, May 3, at opening night of the Dallas International Film Festival.
+The end result is 1985.

 The film, set in 1985 and shot in finely textured black and white, follows a young man (Cory Michael Smith) returning home to Fort Worth for Christmas.
 The screenplay doesn't use the words "gay" or "AIDS," but it gradually and subtly makes clear that Adrian is ill and that he hasn't come out to his conservative family.
 As you watch you find yourself desperate for him to tell his parents (Virginia Madsen and Michael Chiklis) who he is, or what he's going through, or, ideally, both.

 "It's like you can't tell them you're dying, because if you tell them that then at that time there was such an association of AIDS with homosexuality," Tan says by phone from his Austin home.
 "Back then it was like, 'Well, you have to be gay if you have AIDS.'
 I was interested in telling a story where the privilege of coming out is not there."